 Reinterpreting Psychological Dimensions in the Small-World Mind Framework

-A similar logic can explain why the inherently high-dimensional mental representation of social inferences in a small-world network can produce the artifact that only a few latent dimensions are needed to account for the variance across most social inferences (Figure 5).
-Specifically, we argue that these psychological dimensions are not fixed, functional bases that drive social inferences; instead, they are well-connected regions (i.e., communities) in the small-world network, which emerged based on the specific functional dynamics of the activations driven by environmental inputs.
+The same logic helps explain why only a few latent dimensions can account for most of the variance in social inferences under constrained stimuli (Fig. 4d-4e).
+Specifically, we argue that these psychological dimensions are not fixed, functional bases that drive social inferences; instead, they are well-connected regions (i.e., communities) in the small-world network that emerge from activation dynamics shaped by environmental inputs.
 In this section, we first describe the methodological and statistical bases of the low-dimensionality found in prior research.
 We then explain the relations between these dimensions and environmental inputs.
 Finally, we discuss how this flexible relation between dimensions and environmental inputs is better captured using a network perspective.